Educational Programs Offered through Houston Geriatric Education Center

 Residency Program – Internal Medicine and Family Practice residents rotate through the Geriatrics Consultation Services at Memorial Hermann-Texas Medical Center and LBJ Community Hospital.
 They may also choose a consult/subspecialty elective in geriatrics.

 Medical Students – Third and fourth year medical students experience Geriatrics as part of their Internal Medicine clerkships.
 Medical students may do a scholarly concentration in geriatrics throughout their four years of their training or may choose to take a geriatrics Blue Book elective, an optional short course designed to enrich and enhance the medical student’s core curriculum experience.
+This short course occurs during the Spring semester.

 School of Nursing